 - 26. The EBA has assessed the provisions related to regulatory calls as set out in Article 78 of the CRR. - 27.
-Some issuances include partial regulatory calls, meaning that the instruments may be called by the institution if part of the issuance is no longer recognised in Tier 1 capital due to a regulatory change. - 28.
-Given that the CRR rules are now in force, the usefulness of a partial regulatory call can be questioned as there is no clear case of partial derecognition that could arise for fully compliant instruments.
-Therefore, it is unclear what that clause is intended for in the current environment.
-Issuers may expect that a future change in the eligibility criteria for AT1 would come with grandfathering provisions which would include partial progressive phasing out during a predefined period.
-The view of the EBA is that the issuer should bear the risk of a potential change in the Regulation. - 29.
-The EBA considers that only full regulatory calls but no partial regulatory calls should be acceptable since Article 78(4) of the CRR sets down that the condition for regulatory calls is that the instruments (i.e. in whole and not in part) are excluded from own funds or reclassified to a lower tier of capital. - 30.
+Some issuances include partial regulatory calls, meaning that a portion of the instruments may be called by the institution if the corresponding part of the issuance is no longer recognised in Tier 1 capital due to a regulatory change. - 28.Only regulatory calls for the full amount of instruments are acceptable, regardless of whether regulatory changes trigger a full or partial derecognition from AT1 capital.
+Partial derecognition from AT1 capital owing to write-down or conversion will not be considered as an eligible trigger for a regulatory call. - 29.
 The EBA has also assessed the provisions related to the exercise of calls below par.
 Some issuances specify that the instrument can only be called at its initial amount (meaning that an instrument that has been written down has to be written up first before being called).
 The CRR criteria are silent on this issue.
 From a prudential point of view, requiring the instrument to be fully written up before being called may support the permanence principle and may give comfort to investors that the call will not be exercised.
 On the other hand, being able to call an instrument that has been written down allows the write-down to be realised and therefore it increases CET1.
 In addition, requiring the instrument to be fully written up may override the tax/regulatory calls and may not allow the institution to call an instrument which is no longer eligible.
-Overall, it is the EBA's view that there is no specific concern from a purely prudential perspective in allowing calls below and at par, or at par only. - 31.
-For tax calls, contrary to regulatory calls, the CRR indicates that the condition for a tax call to take place is a 'material effect' of the change in the tax treatment.
-Changes in tax

-- treatment will not affect the regulatory treatment but will affect the cost of the issuance.
-Partial calls could therefore be acceptable if the effect is material. - 32.
-Finally, the EBA will continue working on additional issues regarding regulatory or tax calls as well as issues related to changes in tax treatment in general.
+Overall, it is the EBA's view that there is no specific concern from a purely prudential perspective in allowing calls below and at par, or at par only. - 30.For tax calls, the CRR indicates that the condition for a tax call to take place is a 'material effect' of the change in the tax treatment.
+Changes in tax treatment will not affect the regulatory treatment but will affect the cost of the issuance.
+Partial calls could therefore be acceptable if the effect is material.